-A course in Sculpture V CEL is designed to:
+A course in Sculpture VII CEL is designed to:

-- Expand on old processes and techniques, while exploring new methods and styles.
-Specifically in resin clay, casting and foam. - Help create your own artistic philosophy. - Instill the habit of safe use of materials, tools, and equipment. - Cultivate a working knowledge of historical and contemporary art within the students work. - Enable the students to address the development and meaning of his/her work in critical terms. - Expand the student's creative process and overlap performance, sculpture and video into a new artistic expression. - Strengthen students' understanding of their role in society as engaged citizens and build the knowledge and competencies that will enable them to be socially responsible and participating community leaders in the art field.
+- Refinement of processes and techniques, while determining a direction of methods and styles in your work. - Refinement of your own artistic philosophy. - Instill the habit of safe use of materials, tools, and equipment. - Cultivate a working knowledge of historical and contemporary art within the students work. - Enable the students to address the development and meaning of his/her work in critical terms. - Expand the student's creative process and overlap performance, sculpture and video into a new artistic expression. - Strengthen students' understanding of their role in society as engaged citizens and build the knowledge and competencies that will enable them to be socially responsible and participating community leaders in the art field.